Skip to main content

 Run and checkpoint

 Baseten runs your training container on the provisioned GPUs.
 As your training code writes checkpoints to the configured directory, Baseten uploads them to durable storage.
-If the job fails or you stop it, the most recent checkpoint is still available.
+If the job fails or you stop it, you can still use the most recent checkpoint.

 3